 You can choose between a vertical or horizontal band saw, making the right decision depends on the user’s needs.

-If you already know what type of band saw you need, and just want to see different reviews, please check here:
+If you already know what type of band saw you need, and just want to see different reviews, please check our Best Band Saw Reviews.

 A vertical bandsaw requires you to manually feed the boards into the cutting blade that functions at a vertical position.
 This means a vertical tool will cut into the side of a wood, so you’ll have to move it against the cutting blade horizontally using your hand to execute the necessary cuts piece by piece.